Champagne Lallier - Série R Brut (37,5 cl)

 About the estate:

 The brand, which bears the family name, dates back to 1906.
-But it was in 1996 that René-James Lallier, the founder's grandson, gave it a new lease of life, before it was acquired by his consultant oenologist Francis Tribaut in 2004.
+But it was in 1996 that René-James Lallier, the founder’s grandson, breathed new life into it, before it was acquired by his consulting oenologist, Francis Tribaut, in 2004.
 Its reputation has grown exponentially.
-The vineyard covers 15 hectares planted exclusively with Pinot Noir and Chardonnay, most of which are classified as Grand Cru.
-This allows the estate to cover 40% of its supply and produce a total of 400,000 bottles per year.
-The wines are lightly dosed, if at all.
-Following the acquisition of the company by Campari, Dominique Demarville was appointed managing director and cellar master.
+The vineyard comprises 15 hectares planted exclusively with Pinot Noir and Chardonnay, the majority of which are classified as Grand Cru.
+This allows the estate to cover 40% of its supply needs and produce a total of 400,000 bottles per year.
+The wines are lightly sweetened, if at all.
+Following Campari’s acquisition of the company, Dominique Demarville was appointed general manager and head winemaker.

 RVF - La Revue du Vin de France / Guide des Meilleurs Vins de France